 Fieldwork is an essential component of the SSA experience.
 By working directly with vulnerable populations and the institutions that serve them, you will apply the theories and techniques you learn in the classroom and develop a better understanding of the personal stories and systemic problems.

 With the support and guidance of a field consultant and experienced field instructors, you will gain significant professional experience in clinical and administrative social work, from individual casework to systems-level policy development.
-There are hundreds of opportunities in the Chicago area.
-You will work between 976 and 1120 hours of field placement over the course of your time at SSA, depending on your area of concentration.

 First Year Fieldwork

 Your first field placement begins right after orientation.
 The Office of Field Education will assign you a placement based on the Field Placement Application you submit over the summer.
 As you work through the core curriculum, your field placement will give you invaluable insight into the day-to-day rigors and rewards of social work.

 In the winter quarter of your first year, you will choose to concentrate in either clinical practice or social administration.
 During your second year, your field placements will complement your concentration choice.

 Clinical Fieldwork: Work directly with clients in public, private and nonprofit organizations and gain hands-on experience with different practice methods (cognitive-behavioral, family, and psychodynamic) that address a range of systemic social issues.

 Administrative Fieldwork: Work directly for the government agencies, community organizations, and programs that develop and institute social policy, social action, reform and outreach.
 You might research and write draft legislation, organize an immunization drive for the Chicago Public Schools, or write a $250,000 grant for a local nonprofit.

 The Office of Field Education is always interested in exploring new field placement opportunities and welcomes students' suggestions.
 However, the Office of Field Education must approve all practicum sites and field instructors.